alexperez-cst/algo.js/README.md

-# algo.js
+# asap-algo.js
-## Javascript Library with the implementations of all the algorithms that i'm learning.
+## As Simple As Possible Javascript Library with the implementations of all the algorithms that i'm learning.
 ### Download
 ```
-npm install --save algo.js
+npm install --save asap-algo.js
 ```

 ## Functions: